1Doomdie1/Tines-CLI/README.md

            Now using 'cool-domain-1234' tenant
 ```

-To get tenat info use this command
+To get tenant info use this command
 ```
 $> tines tenant info ┏━━━━━━┳━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━━━━━┓